 Very rarely, two artworks will enter the world at the same time and become inextricable twins, or in the case of Alexandre Cabanel’s Birth of Venus and Manet’s Luncheon on the Grass, opposite sides of the same coin.
 Let’s set the scene.
 While Abraham Lincoln was signing the Emancipation Proclamation and sparking the U.S. Civil War, a different kind of revolution was beginning in France—the overthrow of the Paris Salon.

 But what about that revolution?
-Ok, it's 1863, Cabanel's first year working for the Salon, and the juror's are headed up by the conservative sculptor Émilien de Nieuwerkerke.
-There was always drama and speculation around acceptance and rejection but that year the standard was set by the near photo-realistic rendering of artworks like Cabanel's Birth of Venus.
+Ok, 1863 was Cabanel’s first year working for the Salon, and the juror’s were headed up by the conservative sculptor Émilien de Nieuwerkerke.
+There was always drama and speculation around acceptance and rejection but that year the standard was set by the near photo-realistic rendering of artworks like Cabanel’s Birth of Venus.
 Of the hundreds of artworks submitted nearly two-thirds were rejected—and the rejected artists were pissed.
 Because outside of the Academy, a new idea was rumbling through the art world: that naturalism, the accurate depiction of figures and forms, might be less important than realism, the depiction of real life over mythological beauty, people instead of gods, peasants instead of kings.

-Enter Manet's Luncheon on the Grass—the anti-Venus.
+Enter Edouard Manet’s Luncheon on the Grass—the anti-Venus.
 Luncheon is an awkward painting, intentionally.
-The focal point is a nude woman, but she isn't surrounded by cherubs, she's surrounded by fully clothed men.
-While the painting was originally titled Le Bain, The Bath, it still feels absurd that this woman is unclothed.
+The focal point is a nude woman, but she isn't surrounded by cherubs, she’s surrounded by fully clothed men.
+While the painting was originally titled Le Bain, The Bath, it’s obviously absurd that this woman is unclothed.
 Her male companions seem to ignore her and the whole strange scene is made more unnerving by its gigantic size—a scale reserved for the most dignified and important history paintings.
-And as if to further tempt the fury of the jurors, instead of the painstaking blending and chiaroscuro that smooths Cabanel's Venus to a soft glow, Manet's figures are rendered in raw brushstrokes under a flat, pallid light.
+And as if to further tempt the fury of the jurors, instead of the painstaking blending and chiaroscuro that smooths Cabanel’s Venus to a soft glow, Manet’s figures are rendered in raw brushstrokes under a flat, pallid light.

 So here is our odd couple, Cabanel’s Venus and Manet’s Luncheon.
 The pinnacle of grand, idealized Academic art.
 A flawless Venus perfectly fit to the tastes of a privileged, educated elite and an awkward luncheon that strips the artifice from the nude body.
 It’s important to see these works together, because each without the other is only one half of the story.
 But how does the story end?